chrizog/someipy/service_interface.md

 ```

-## Supported SOME/IP datatypes in someipy
+## Supported SOME/IP Data Types in someipy
 <a id="someipy-datatypes"></a>

-The following table lists all supported SOME/IP datatypes and their respective classes in someipy.
+The following table lists all supported SOME/IP data types and their respective classes in someipy.
 All the types are part of the module `someipy.serialization`.

-For inquiries about support for additional datatypes, contact us at:
+For inquiries about support for additional data types, contact us at:
 > [someipy.package@gmail.com](mailto:someipy.package@gmail.com)
 [LinkedIn](https://www.linkedin.com/in/ch-herzog/)